To Shake the Sleeping Self 3/7/2021

 Or some combination thereof.

 When I first saw that devastating scene, I understood that Upham's reaction represented the paralyzing monstrosity of war.
-Even then, as young and as dumb as I was, I completely agreed.
-War is hell, I'd never want to be involved in it, and I have nothing but compassion and respect for those who've seen combat.
+As young and as foolish as I was, I knew that war is hell and I'd never want to be involved in it.
+To this day, I have nothing but compassion and respect for those who've seen combat.

 Yet as Mellish looked at the knife over his heart and tried to reason with the German - "Stop!
 Listen to me!" - I became angrier with Upham.
 More aggressive.
 What the hell are you doing!?!
 I screamed internally.
 Get in there and save Mellish!
 That's what I would do!
-It's what anyone would do!
-Screw the semiotics and the thinky shit, this is a movie!
-Blow that fucking Nazi's head off!
+Blow that Nazi's head off!

 I could easily be a coward.
 Just saying that makes me wince.